radulucut/cleed/README.md

 # Display feeds since the last run
 cleed --since last

-# Display feeds from a specific list and limit the number of feeds
+# Display feeds from a specific list and limit the number of items
 cleed --list my-list --limit 10

+# Search for items
+cleed --search "keyword" --limit 10
 ```

 #### Unfollow a feed